WrestleMania Backlash (2021): SmackDown

 On the following SmackDown, WWE official Sonya Deville announced that WWE would be leaving the ThunderDome and returning to live touring, starting with the July 16 episode of SmackDown.
 She also hosted a parade of champions to celebrate SmackDown's champions.
 New SmackDown Tag Team Champions Rey Mysterio and Dominik Mysterio, SmackDown Women's Champion Bianca Belair, Intercontinental Champion Apollo Crews (accompanied by Commander Azeez), and WWE Women's Tag Team Champions Natalya and Tamina were all on stage.
 Deville then introduced Universal Champion Roman Reigns, however, Paul Heyman instead came out, stating that everyone else were just title holders and that Reigns was the only real champion.
 Bayley then interrupted, claiming that Belair cheated at WrestleMania Backlash by using her hair.
 Belair and Bayley were scheduled for a rematch at Hell in a Cell, which was later stipulated as a Hell in a Cell match.

 Also on the following SmackDown, Cesaro, with his arm in a sling, confronted Universal Champion Roman Reigns and challenged him to another match at Hell in a Cell.
 However, Seth Rollins attacked Cesaro again, resulting in medical personnel taking Cesaro out on a stretcher.
 A match between Cesaro and Rollins was later scheduled for Hell in a Cell.

-On the May 28 episode of SmackDown, new SmackDown Tag Team Champions Rey Mysterio and Dominik Mysterio were scheduled to defend the SmackDown Tag Team Championship in a rematch against Dolph Ziggler and Robert Roode.
+Also on SmackDown.
+Dominik Mysterio defeated Robert Roode in a singles match.
+Later that night, The Mysterios (Dominik and Rey Mysterio) were scheduled to defend the SmackDown Tag Team Championship against Roode and Dolph Ziggler the following week.
 Prior to their match, Rey was attacked backstage, similar to what happened at WrestleMania Backlash, leaving Dominik to face Ziggler and Roode alone.
 At the climax of the match, Rey made his way to the ring, which distracted Roode and allowed Dominik to pin him to retain the titles.
+After a successful, albeit controversial, title defense against The Usos (Jey Uso and Jimmy Uso) on the June 4 episode, which ended after interference from Roman Reigns, who brutally attacked Dominik, the Mysterios then entered into a feud with Reigns and The Usos, resulting in Rey challenging Reigns for the Universal Championship.